sa-mm/article.css/README.md

 longer true.
 I can write citations in Pandoc's syntax (see [here](http://johnmacfarlane.net/pandoc/README.html#citations-1)) and these are converted appropriately &mdash; whether I'm using Markdown, PDF or DOCX.
-And this works with just about any citation style you want (see the full list [here](https://github.com/citation-style-language/styles)).
+And this works with just about any citation style you might want (see the full list [here](https://github.com/citation-style-language/styles)).

 So, citation support is easy &mdash; just use Pandoc.
 The hard part is